tribalfs/GalaxyMaxHzPub/Premium.md

 # Galaxy Max Hz Premium Features

-* Keep High/Adaptive motion smoothness when power saving mode is enabled whether manually or by the system/adaptive power saving***
+* Keep High/Adaptive motion smoothness when power saving mode is enabled whether manually or by the system/adaptive power saving (Note: Starting OneUI 4.0 samsung already blocked this on some device)***

  * Adaptive refresh rate mod for devices supporting multiple refresh rates but do not have the stock Adaptive motion smoothness (e.g. S20 series, S20FE, TabS7/S7+) with the ability to set the brightness threshold for its activation***